 It is the intention that IMPact will inform, challenge and influence and as such, will be of interest to a wide readership within and beyond the University of Lincoln.

-If you are considering submitting, please review the IMPact Author Guidelines first.
+As an online journal we will accept rolling submissions throughout the year.
+If you are considering submitting, please review the Author Guidelines.